hansroh/skitai/README.rst

 - 0.27.6a (Dec 2018)

-  - rename directory decorative to tasks
+  - rename directory decorative to services
-  - change from skital.saddle.contrib.decorative to skital.saddle.contrib.tasks
+  - change from skital.saddle.contrib.decorative to skital.saddle.contrib.services

 - 0.27.5 (Dec 2018)